Digests: West Key Number System

 |Blue striped||Appealed to US Courts of Appeal or US Supreme Court|

-Westlaw Edge is designed so that you can run any search simply from the main search bar and filter your results afterwards (by content type, jurisdiction, date, etc.).
+Westlaw Precision is designed so that you can run any search simply from the main search bar and filter your results afterwards (by content type, jurisdiction, date, etc.).
 The only pre-search filter available is jurisdiction, from the drop-down menu to the right of the search bar.
 Within that main search bar, you can run a keyword search, search by citation, search for a specific resource, or even search using a specific Westlaw database.

-Westlaw Edge also gives you the option to conduct an advanced search by clicking the 'advanced' link to the right of the search button.
+Westlaw Precision also gives you the option to conduct an advanced search by clicking the 'advanced' link to the right of the search button.
 This allows you greater control over how your search will be conducted.
 For instance, you can require that your search results contain all of your search terms, any of your search terms, or an exact phrase.
 You can also ensure that certain terms are excluded from your search results.
 In addition, the Advanced Search allows you to restrict results by date and search by citation, name, or title.

 Two things to note here: